Why is energy consumption increasing?

 Developments in technology have brought both positive and negative impacts on the supply and consumption of energy.

-Advances in technology have allowed the exploitation of fossil fuels from challenging environments deep below the ocean or from shale rock (fracking).
+Technological advances have allowed fossil fuel exploitation from challenging environments deep below the ocean or from shale rock (fracking).

 Renewable energy has become more efficient and cost-effective in recent years.
 However, the cost of this technology is restrictive in some LICs.